gbif/ipt/DwCAHowToGuide.md

 A more detailed discussion of these three options follows.

-Publishing DwC-A using the Integrated Publishing Toolkit (IPT) / Data HostingCenters
+Publishing DwC-A using the IPT
 ------------------------------------------------------------------------------------

 ***Assumption: Your data are already stored as a CSV/Tab text file, or in one of the supported relational database management systems (MySQL, PostgreSQL, Microsoft SQL Server, Oracle, Sybase).
 Preferably, you are already using Darwin Core terms as column names, although this is not compulsory.***